March 20, 2020

 Storm sewer grates located on the street are responsible for storm runoff drainage to the storm sewer.
 These grates can get covered with debris and prevent water from draining, which can then cause or worsen flooding.
 Keep the debris away from the drainage grates.

 There are several things that can be done around your home to make a flood less likely.
-While the scope of these projects might be beyond the abilities of a handy homeowner, they can certainly help protect your home from basement flooding.
+While these projects might be beyond the abilities of a handy homeowner, it may be worth bringing in help.
 These are also great things to look for when buying a new home!

 - Foundation Drainage System – There are a variety of types, such as the French Drain, all of which direct water away from the home and its foundation.

 - Lot grading – Make sure the slope of your yard allows the water to flow away from your home.

 - Backfill – You should fill and grade any settled backfill areas close to your foundation so it will allow water to drain away from the home.

 - Fix Reverse-Slope Driveways – A reverse-slope driveway is one that goes downhill towards the home, rather than downhill toward the road.
 These driveways increase your chance of flooding.
 Think about changing your driveway slope.

 We hope you find these suggestions to prevent basement flooding helpful.
 Of course, be sure to keep our number handy just in case.
 Project X Restoration in Denver, is available 24/7 with a team of experts who will mitigate damage and start the process of restoring your property right away.

 June 15, 2018